Published on September 16th, 2020 and Updated on April 1st, 2021

 That’s an almost 50% decrease in newborn boys’ birth rate in a single year.

 The Verdict: The science of stress, the brain, and reproduction is certainly intriguing, but it’s still new.
 There’s a lot we still need to learn before we start stressing out potential moms who are hoping for a baby girl.
 Consistently high stress levels have been shown to be detrimental for both mom and baby.
 Our advice?
 Don’t stress and wait for further research before trusting this pregnancy symptom of having a girl.
+Practicing mindfulness and managing stress is an important part of a healthy pregnancy, which is why we recommend our at-home Fetal Doppler for calm meditation in sync with your baby’s heartbeat.

 #4 Having a Sweet Tooth Indicates a Baby Girl